 Despite being tied to Guernsey, Sark enjoys legislative autonomy from the Bailiwick since legislation cannot be made which applies to Sark without the approval of the Chief Pleas (the parliament of Sark).
 Sark is also fiscally separate from Guernsey, setting its own taxes and expenses.

-Unlike Prosperity Zones proper, Sark is not managed by a private entity but by a traditional local government.
+Unlike typical autonomous special zones, Sark is not managed by a private entity but by a traditional local government.

 How to Move in

 In order to move to Sark, prospective residents need to have the right to remain in the United Kingdom.
 The UK offers multiple residency options, the most common of which are various work visas, reuniting with family, or having ties to the British Commonwealth through one’s ancestry.
 Check official sources for further details and a full list of options.

 Private Initiative: Move to Sark

 As a reaction to a falling population, German entrepreneur Swen Lorenz has started a campaign to attract possible new inhabitants which helps interested people assess the opportunity of moving to Sark.

 The initiative seeks only to bring attention and newcomers to Sark, not to achieve any political goals or further independence.